raphaelbarbosaqwerty/car-on-sale/README.md

 During the development I had a slight problem with the Bloc tests, in some situations, the test hung for 30 seconds.
 More information is on the link below, the solution is already implemented here

 https://github.com/felangel/bloc/issues/3848

+## Github Workflow

+I setup a basic workflow for us to see the project doing the tetsts.

+## My thoughts

+I have a lot to improve on myself related to code/test/doc flow, but for that, I necessarily need to be surrounded by people who know more than me for this to happen, I can learn absurdly quickly.